DIVISION OF ASSETS

 It is only in very restricted circumstances that conduct can be taken into account.
 The cases where this is a factor are very rare and mainly focus on circumstances where quite extreme behaviour such as gambling has had a significantly negative effect.
 Another factor which might affect the division of assets is where non matrimonial property has been used to purchase property after the marriage.
 For example if you had a house before you married and you sell it during the marriage and use the proceeds to buy another house, then the new house is matrimonial property.
 As a proportion of the new asset which is matrimonial came from non -matrimonial property, it would be open to you to advance a source of the funds argument.
 Although the Act says that the source of funds can be taken into account, the argument becomes weaker the longer the marriage and if the funds have been used to buy a family home.
 Many people choose to enter into prenuptial and post- nuptial agreements to protect themselves in such circumstances.

-HOW WE GO ABOUT THE ASSET SPLIT
+HOW WE GO ABOUT THE ASSET SPLIT IN DIVORCE SETTLEMENTS

 We ingather all financial information as at the “snapshot” of the relevant date and that allows us to assess the extent of the net matrimonial property.
-We work out or agree who is keeping each asset such as the house and pension and who is taking on responsibility for debt.
+We work out or agree who is keeping each asset such as the house and pension and who is taking on obligations and responsibility for debt.
 We then work out a fair division and if one of you needs to make a counterbalancing payment to the other to even you up.

 It is only in very restricted circumstances that conduct can be taken into account.
 The cases where this is a factor are very rare and mainly focus on circumstances where quite extreme behaviour has had a significantly negative impact on the finances such as gambling.

-SPOUSAL SUPPORT – ALIMENT AND PERIODICAL ALLOWANCE
+SPOUSAL SUPPORT – ALIMENT AND MAINTENANCE PAYMENTS

 ALIMENT- REGULAR PAYMENTS PRE DIVORCE